Explore the data

 AuthorsJeffrey Sachs, Guido Schmidt-Traub, Christian Kroll, Guillaume Lafortune and Grayson Fuller

 The use of the Sustainable Development Report 2019 findings and data should be accompanied by the following bibliographic citation: Sachs, J., Schmidt-Traub, G., Kroll, C., Lafortune, G., Fuller, G. (2019): Sustainable Development Report 2019.
 New York: Bertelsmann Stiftung and Sustainable Development Solutions Network (SDSN).
+This work is licensed under a Creative Commons Attribution 4.0 International License.

 We are grateful to Jorge Moreno Membrillera (SDSN) for statistical support.
 This report has benefited from extensive advice from members of the SDSN Leadership Council.
 They serve in their personal capacities, so the opinions expressed in this paper may not reflect the opinions of their host institutions.
 Members are not necessarily in agreement with every detail of this report.